servisys/ispconfig_setup/README.md

 * The scripts and instructions have been produced by Matteo Temporini ( <temporini.matteo@gmail.com> )
 * Special thanks to Torsten Widmann for contribution to the code
 * Special thanks to Michiel Kamphuis ( http://www.ensync.it/ ) for contribution to Multiserver Setup integration
+* Special thanks to Bartłomiej Gajda ( http://webard.me/ ) for the bug fixes to multiserver setup and beta installation
 * The code is based on the "Automatic Debian System Installation for ISPConfig 3" of Author: Mark Stunnenberg <mark@e-rave.nl>
 * Howtoforge community https://www.howtoforge.com/community/